hazalates/_hazalates.github.io/_posts/2022-03-03-ruby-and-jekyll-macos.md

 **What is it:**

-.DS_Store is a file automaticaly created my Mac when opening a file in Finder.
+.DS_Store is a file automatically created my Mac when opening a file in Finder.
 It stores information about thumbnails.

 1. Add repository op github.com as a remote

 1. Push site to github

-**Now we have a super simple site! - Next: Personalise site with theme!**
+**Now we have a super simple site! - Next: Personalize site with theme!**

-> **Frequently used command cheatsheet:**
+> **Frequently used command cheat-sheet:**
 >
 > cd _change directory_
 >